-Most require lots of time to practice and be ready to take the LSAT.
+Most people require lots of time to practice and be ready to take the LSAT.
 We recommend studying at least 1-2 hours a day for 3-6 months.
-A competitive score will get you in to the law school you would like to attend and access to more scholarships and grants.
+A competitive score will get you into the law school you would like to attend and access to more scholarships and grants.

 Each law school has different requirements.
 Check each of their websites for information.